Sept 2023 Open House

 Project Initiation is the first formal project phase required by Caltrans to move forward with the Moss Beach Highway 1 recommendations identified in Connect the Coastside.
 During this phase, the project team will establish the purpose and need for the project, study challenges within the project area, identify possible solutions, and estimate the resources needed to complete improvements.
 Findings from the study are summarized in a Project Initiation Document (PID) and submitted to Caltrans for consideration.
 A Caltrans' approved PID is required for any major work on the State Highway System and allows the project to be eligible for additional funding.

 The Project Initiation phase began in September 2022 and concluded in February 2024.
+The final product, Project Study Report-Project Development Support, is available under the “Documents and Meeting Materials,” “Technical Reports” section below.
 This phase was funded by the County of San Mateo and with Measure W funds from the San Mateo County Transportation Authority.

-The second step is for the project team to perform preliminary design work and conduct environmental studies to analyze the effect and impact of the project alternatives.
+The second step is for the project team to perform preliminary design work and conduct environmental studies to analyze the effect and impact of the project alternatives identified during project initiation.
 These studies are required by state and federal laws under the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).
 Potential impacts on a range of subjects such as water quality, plants and animals, and transportation are evaluated during this phase.

 The studies result in an Environmental Document (ED) which forms the basis for selecting the preferred alternative.
 The Draft ED is circulated for public comment, after which it is finalized and approved.

-The Environmental Studies and Project Approval phase is anticipated to begin in summer 2024 and conclude in 2026.
+The Environmental Studies and Project Approval phase began in summer 2024 and is expected to conclude in 2026.
 This phase is funded by the County of San Mateo and with Measure W funds from the San Mateo County Transportation Authority.

 Final right-of-way requirements are determined and procurement is initiated during PS&E. At the completion of the PS&E phase, a complete set of project plans are provided to allow a contractor to bid and build the project.